nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/provisioning.rst

 #.
 Create an identity ``urn:imei:<IMEI CODE>`` based on the IMEI of your device.
    For the example in previous step, the identity of the device is ``urn:imei:352656100367872``.

 #.
-Generate a secure PSK key and store that to the security tag:
+Generate a secure PSK key and store that to the security tag.
+   For example, to write the key ``000102030405060708090a0b0c0d0e0f``, run the following commands:

    .. code-block:: none